-- Entries must contain nothing obscene, libellous, unlawful, defamatory, or anything ABR may deem to be inappropriate (general vulgar language is permitted).
+- Entries must contain nothing libellous, unlawful, defamatory, or anything ABR may deem to be inappropriate (general vulgar language is permitted).

 - Essays entered but not publicly shortlisted, longlisted or commended in past Calibre Essay Prizes may be re-entered.

 - Translations are not eligible.

 - If entrants subsequently withdraw their entries, the entry fee will not be refunded.

-- Shortlisted authors may be required to take part in events and media activities.
+- The winner and runner-up may be required to take part in events and media activities.

 - The prize money also covers publication online and the print edition.